mikejarema/bootstrap-tumblr-theme/README.md

 # Bootstrap Tumblr Theme

-*What*: A Tumblr theme built on top of Twitter's Bootstrap framework.
+*What*: A Tumblr theme built on top of Twitter's Bootstrap framework (v2.x).

 *Why*: To minimize the effort required to maintain consistent designs on both a Bootstrap-based web app and its corresponding Tumblr blog.